-This first pattern is simple and elegant, and as an added benefit it works with a wide variety of musical styles.
-The use of the bass note on beats one and three and the two note chord on beats two and four give this a boom-and-chick-and-boom-and-chick-and sound.
+This first fingerpicking pattern is both simple and elegant, and it fits right in with a wide variety of musical styles.
+The use of the bass note on beats one and three and the two-note chord on beats two and four give this a boom-and-chick-and-boom-and-chick-and sound.
 I have notated it below in both standard and tablature notation.

 Fingerpicking Pattern 2

 The second pattern is a little more complex but it creates a wonderful flowing sound that is beautiful for songs that need a soft, light touch.

 This third fingerpicking pattern is simply a variation on the first pattern but now written so it works with music that is three beats per measure.